Attila Csihar: Biography

 After Mayhem, Csihar continued to work in various bands, such as Plasma Pool, Aborym, and Korog; he also performed as Caiaphas in the rock opera Jesus Christ Superstar in Hungary.
 He stated during an interview for Hungarian Metal Hammer that he felt honoured to sing "This Jesus Must Die".
 He performed in Keep of Kalessin as well on their returning EP Reclaim together with drummer Frost from Satyricon.

-He is a "shadow" member of the American doom/drone metal band Sunn O))).
+He is a session member of the American doom/drone metal band Sunn O))).
 His first live performance with the band happened on 24 March 2003 at Stadtwerkstatt in Linz, Austria.
 His first recorded collaboration with the band was in 2004 when he sang in the Sanskrit language on the tracks "Decay2 [Nihil's Maw]" and "Decay (The Symptoms of Kali Yuga)" on their album White2.
 Csihar has performed on five full-length albums with the group, including the acclaimed successful Monoliths & Dimensions, and performed live with the band hundreds of times around the world.

 In 2004, Csihar rejoined Mayhem after the departure of Maniac, the band's previous vocalist.
 Their 2007 album, Ordo ad Chao, won the Spellemannprisen (also known as the Norwegian Grammy).
 Since then the band has embarked upon intense international touring.

-In 2008 he also joined another project, Gravetemple with Stephen O'Malley of Sunn O))) and Oren Ambarchi.
+In 2008 he joined another project, Gravetemple, alongside Stephen O'Malley of Sunn O))) and Oren Ambarchi.

 Csihar started his solo act in November 2008, called Void ov Voices.
 His live performances have been in support of artists like Ulver on their first European tour, Bohren & der Club of Gore, Lustmord, Ruin and Diamanda Galas.
 He performed at "The Grand Reincarnation" Of Paul Booth's Last Rites Gallery & Tattoo Theatre.
 He also toured in Japan and performed in Australia for the Dark Mofo festival in Hobart, Tasmania.